-- (1) Patients meeting the criteria for Pronouncement of Death in the Field protocol - (2) Patients who are less than 24 hours old - d) POTENTIAL ADVERSE EFFECTS/COMPLICATIONS None f) IMPORTANT ROLE OF DISPATCHER TELEPHONE CPR (T-CPR)
+- (1) Patients meeting the criteria for Pronouncement of Death in the Field protocol - (2) Patients who are less than 24 hours old f) IMPORTANT ROLE OF DISPATCHER TELEPHONE CPR (T-CPR)

 - (1) Immediate recognition of unresponsiveness, activation of EMS system response via 9-1-1, and initiation of CPR by the lay rescuer is essential to maximize survival. - (2) In an unresponsive patient, rapid recognition of agonal (gasping) respirations, or no respirations should prompt dispatcher-directed compressions to the caller (Dispatch-directed T-CPR). - (3) Dispatch-directed T-CPR delivers CPR prior to EMS system arrival and presents a patient more responsive to EMS interventions, thus providing the ability to improve survival.